University of Hong Kong: Research

-The university is a founding member of Universitas 21, an international consortium of research-led universities, and a member of the Association for Pacific Rim Universities, the Association of Commonwealth Universities, Washington University in St. Louis’s McDonnell International Scholars Academy, and many others.
+The university is a founding member of Universitas 21, an international consortium of research-led universities, and a member of the Association for Pacific Rim Universities, the Association of Commonwealth Universities, Washington University in St. Louis's McDonnell International Scholars Academy, and many others.
 HKU benefits from a large operating budget supplied by high levels of government funding compared to many Western countries.
 In 2018/19, the Research Grants Council (RGC) granted HKU a total research funding of HK$12,127 million (41.3% of overall RGC funding), which was the highest among all universities in Hong Kong.
 HKU professors were among the highest paid in the world as well, having salaries far exceeding those of their US counterparts in private universities.
-However, with the reduction of salaries in recent years, this is no longer the case.

 HKU research output, researchers, projects, patents and theses are profiled and made publicly available in the HKU Scholars Hub.
 100 members of academic staff (>10% of professoriate staff) from HKU are ranked among the world's top 1% of scientists by the Thomson Reuters' Essential Science Indicators, by means of the citations recorded on their publications.
 The university has the largest number of research postgraduate students in Hong Kong, making up approximately 10% of the total student population.
 All ten faculties and departments provide teaching and supervision for research (MPhil and PhD) students with administration undertaken by the Graduate School.
+In 2025, about 434 HKU scholars are listed in Stanford University’s latest 2025 Top 2% Scientists for the “Single recent year” category, while another 376 made it to the “Career Long” category.
+Among these scholars, Xiang Zhang (HKU President) and Guochun Zhao are both ranked the top 10 globally in their respective areas.

+The University Grants Committee delivered the idea of “knowledge transfer” among the community and universities.
+From the academic year 2009/10, a yearly recurrent funding for universities to invest in knowledge transfer has been approved by the Legislative Council.
+Therefore, HKU has established the Knowledge Exchange Office in 2010.